zalmoxes-laran/ExtendedMatrix-doc/docs/index.rst

 .. note::

-   This documentation is under continuous editing.
+   This documentation is related to a EM 1.5 development version: please pay attention that modifications may occur before releasing the final version.

 Contents
 --------